1912 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: Lincoln Wheat Penny Value (1909-1958)

 The early 1900s marked a turning point in American coinage design.
-President Theodore Roosevelt, believing American coins lacked artistic beauty, enlisted sculptor Augustus Saint-Gaudens to redesign U.S. coinage.
+President Theodore Roosevelt, convinced that American coins lacked artistic beauty compared to ancient Greek and Roman issues, launched an ambitious redesign program.

 1912 No Mint Mark Penny (RD)